-We currently have limited experience in, and we do not own facilities for, clinical-scale manufacturing of our sole product candidate, LUM-201, and we currently rely and may continue to rely upon a single third-party CMO to manufacture and supply drug product for our clinical trials of LUM-201.
+We currently have limited experience in, and we do not own facilities for, clinical-scale manufacturing of our sole product candidate, LUM-201.
+We relied upon an existing supply of LUM-201 API obtained in connection with the APA by and between Lumos and Ammonett and the Lumos Merck Agreement and such supply was sufficient for our OraGrowtH210 Trial.
+In preparation and anticipation of our Phase 3 clinical trial, we have manufactured a small batch of API and LUM-201 drug product.
+However, we have not completed a scale up manufacturing of LUM-201 and will need additional supply of LUM-201 to conduct our Phase 3 trial.
+We currently intend to rely upon a single third-party CMO to manufacture and supply drug product for our clinical trials of LUM-201.
 The manufacture of pharmaceutical products in compliance with the FDA's cGMP requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-Manufacturers of pharmaceutical products often encounter difficulties in production, including difficulties with production costs, yields, and quality control, including stability of the product candidate and quality assurance testing, shortages of qualified personnel, as well as compliance with strictly enforced cGMP requirements, other federal and state regulatory requirements and foreign regulations.
+Manufacturers of pharmaceutical products often encounter difficulties in production, including production shortages resulting from events affecting raw material supply or manufacturing capabilities, difficulties with production costs, yields, and quality control, including stability of the product candidate and quality assurance testing, shortages of qualified personnel, as well as compliance with strictly enforced cGMP requirements, other federal and state regulatory requirements and foreign regulations.
 If any manufacturer contracted by us were to encounter any of these difficulties or otherwise fail to comply with its obligations to us or under applicable regulations, our ability to provide study drugs in our clinical trials would be jeopardized.
-Any delay or interruption in the supply of clinical trial materials could delay the completion of our clinical trials, increase the costs associated with maintaining our clinical trial programs and, depending upon the period of delay, require us to commence new trials at significant additional expense or terminate the trials completely.
+Any delay or interruption in the supply of clinical trial materials could delay the completion of our clinical trials, increase the costs associated with maintaining our clinical trial programs and, depending upon the period of delay, require us to commence new trials at significant additional expense or termina